Mathematics Expert in Data Analytics and Machine Learning

 The fact that you are reading this website already indicates that you want to be among the winners of the socio-economic transformations generated by artificial intelligence.
 Moreover, you are even aware that you can make the most of the possibilities offered by artificial intelligence if you well understand and are able to use and shape AI technologies.
 This training of the Institute of Mathematics of Eötvös Loránd University will help you not only to have the existing artificial intelligence technologies available to you, but also to have the necessary knowledge and skills to accommodate the artificial intelligence technologies that will be created in the next decade.

-The focus of the training is machine learning, its techniques and solutions from the fields of statistics and deep learning, as well as data science and big data.
-This is complemented by an internationally unique mathematical foundation so that, building on this, students can have a truly deep understanding of machine learning technologies.
-We are convinced that there is a strong need on the market for experts having deeper mathematical education.
+The focus of the training is machine learning, its techniques and solutions from the fields of statistics and deep learning, as well as data science and big data.This is complemented by an internationally unique mathematical foundation so that, building on this, students can have a truly deep understanding of machine learning technologies.
+The projects are similar to real-life problems, so the students also learn the needed programming and modelling skills.
+We believe there is a strong market demand for experts with a deep mathematical foundation in addition to informatics skills.

 Our program is intended for graduates who have learned the basics of university-level mathematics and who would like to gain deeper knowledge and competencies in the field of data science and artificial intelligence.